-Empire College is a private institution, and its Master of Legal Studies program is approved by the Bureau for Private Postsecondary Education.
-That approval means compliance with state standards as set forth in the California Private Postsecondary Education Act (CPPEA) of 2009, which is effective January 1, 2010.
-Empire College under section 94802 (a) of CPPEA, will by operation of law, be approved until December 31, 2024.
-The Act is administered by the Bureau for Private Postsecondary Education, under the Department of Consumer Affairs.
-The Bureau can be reached at:

-P.O.
-Box 980818, Sacramento, CA 95798-0818, 888-370-7589.
+Empire College is a private institution approved to operate by the California Bureau for Private Postsecondary Education.
+Approval to operate means compliance with state standards as set forth in the California Private Postsecondary Education Act (CPPEA) of 2009, California Education Code, and Division 7.5 of Title 5 of the California Code of Regulations.
+Empire College does not imply that the Bureau endorses programs or that Bureau approval means the institution exceeds minimum state standards.
+CPPEA is administered by the Bureau for Private Postsecondary Education, under the Department of Consumer Affairs.
+Information about the Bureau can be found at www.bppe.ca.gov.
+The Bureau is located at 1747 N. Market Blvd., Suite 225, Sacramento, CA 95834, 916-574-8900 or toll free at 888-370-7589.

 Students are encouraged to make inquiry of school personnel regarding any questions they may have concerning the policies, regulations, and requirements stated in this Catalog.
-Any questions a Master of Legal Studies student may have regarding this Catalog that have not been satisfactorily answered by the institution may be directed to:
+Any questions a student may have regarding this Catalog that have not been satisfactorily answered by the institution may be directed to: